tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/09-Stu_Multi_Indexing/README.md

 Using the [starter file](Unsolved/Core/indexing_fever.ipynb), complete the following steps:

-1. Extract 3 months historical data from NASDAQ.com, and load the CSV data into Pandas using `read_csv`.
+1. Extract three months of historical data from NASDAQ.com, and load the CSV data into Pandas using `read_csv`.

 2. In the `read_csv` function, set the index to equal `Trade DATE` Series.
 Enable read_csv's `parse_dates` and `infer_datetime_format` parameters.